C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/catalyst-native-coti/campaign-brief.md

 linkTitle: " Catalyst Natives COTI: Pay with ADA Plug-in"
 type: docs
 hide_feedback: true
+description: "What will drive mass-scale adoption of decentralized IDs on Cardano?"
 ---

 What will drive mass-scale adoption of decentralized IDs on Cardano?